Skip to Content

-Potatoes should be cured for a few hours, then be stored at 60˚F for the first 10 days, then Lower to 36˚F. Good airflow and high humidity are important.
-Periodically check for disease and rot.
+Potatoes should be cured for a few hours, stored at 60˚F for the first ten days, then Lowered to 36˚F. Good airflow and high humidity are essential; periodically check for disease and rot.
 With these conditions, they can be stored for up to 6 months.

 What Happens if Potatoes Are Not Stored Properly?